Veronicaywl/World_Weather_Analysis/README.md

 Using the Google Directions API, a sample itinerary was created that shows the driving route between four cities in Japan.
 ![WeatherPy_travel_map](images/WeatherPy_travel_map.png)

-Also, as with the vacation search folder, there is a hotel at each location.
+In addition to vacation search, we are able to see there is a hotel at each location.
 ![WeatherPy_travel_map_markers](images/WeatherPy_travel_map_markers.png)